benjackson33/react-weather/README.md

-# App Title
+# Jaxun Weather Service

-I have built a minimal design weather forcasting app using API calls to and express.js backend to retrieve the data.
+I have built a minimal design weather forcasting app with React.js using API calls to and Express.js backend.

 ## Screenshot(s)